2020 porsche 718 cayman gt4 rs

 The manual transmission is a certainty, but I expect Porsche to offer a PDK option too.
 Yes, the old GT4 didn’t get a PDK, but Porsche will probably want to fully exploit the car’s potential before it goes turbocharged for the next generation.

 The more powerful engine and revised chassis components will also return improved performance.
-With the previous GT4 able to hit 60 mph in 4.2 seconds, the revised track could hit the same benchmark in around four seconds.
-The PDK model will probably need less than four click.
+With the previous GT4 able to hit 60 mph in 4.2 seconds, the revised track car could hit the same benchmark in around four seconds.
+The PDK model will probably need less than four clicks.
 Top speed should also increase from 183 to around 187 mph.

 It’s way too early to talk about prices here, but it’s safe to assume the GT4 RS will become the most expensive Cayman ever.
 With the previous GT4 priced from $84,600, the revised coupe will likely cost $90,000 before options.
 An official unveiling could occur at the 2018 Geneva Motor Show.

 Since 2009, Lotus has been giving the Cayman a good run for its money with the Evora.
 For 2016, the Brits have updated the sports car with a new body shell and a more powerful engine, making it a suitable competitor for the Cayman GT4 and the upcoming RS.
 The updated supercharged, 3.5-liter V-6 is now capable of 400 horsepower and 302 pound-feet of torque, which should be enough to pose a threat to the GT4 RS.
 The extra grunt also enables the Evora 400 to hit 60 mph in just 4.1 seconds and top out at 186 mph.
 This race car for the road will arrive in the U.S. with a sticker set at $89,900, which puts it on par with the GT4.
 Those not keen on rowing their own gears, the Lotus comes with an optional automatic transmission.